-- Qualifications (for example: degree in social work) - Experience (for example: experience of working in an office environment) - Aptitudes/skills (for example: ability to speak Spanish or knowledge of human rights legislation) - Personal attributes (for example: physical strength) - Personal circumstances (for example: being able to work weekends).
+- Qualifications (for example: degree in social work) - Experience (for example: experience of working in an office environment)

+- Aptitudes/skills (for example: ability to speak Spanish or knowledge of human rights legislation) - Personal attributes (for example: physical strength) - Personal circumstances (for example: being able to work weekends).

-Make sure that the panel is not biased by preconceived notions about suitability.
+biased by preconceived notions about suitability.
 For instance, if the job truly demands a university degree, ensure this is included as a requirement, but do not say the organisation is looking for a graduate if there is no demonstrable need for this.
 If feasible, ensure that 'or overseas equivalent' is stated when requiring particular qualifications.
 Make it clear wherever possible what level of competence is being sought.
 Also avoid subjectivity, such as 'sense of humour'.